Suzuki Cultus: Original model (1983)

 Early export models were sold simply by the model code, SA310.
 Not long after introduction, the car was given a variety of different names depending on the market, most commonly Swift.
 In Japan the car was always known as the Cultus.
 The SA310 initially featured leaf spring rear suspension and was originally marketed with a 1.0-liter (993 cc), three-cylinder engine (G10).
 The SA310 had its European premier in southern Spain in late 1983.
 The original model was available as the base GA, the GL, and the more expensive GLX models.
 Only three-door versions were available for the first few years.
 Early models were sold in Finland as the Suzuki Extra.

 The 1.0-liter turbo (G10T) and a three-speed automatic transmission were introduced in Japan on the last day of May 1984.
 The turbo raised the power to 80 PS (JIS) and it received 165/70 HR12 tyres.
 In August 1984, the 10 cm longer five-door body was introduced, as was the 1.3-liter (1,324 cc) four-cylinder version (SA413).
-There was also a sporting European three-door version called Swift GS, fitted with a 1.3-liter engine (G13A), which received two-tone bodywork and 6 PS more powerful engine than the standard 1.3-liter models (67 PS vs 73 PS (DIN)).
+There was also a sporting European three-door version called Swift GS, fitted with a 1.3-liter engine (G13A), which received two-tone bodywork and a somewhat more powerful engine than the standard 1.3-liter models (67 PS vs 73 PS (DIN)).
 The GS also featured flush headlights, yellow filtered front foglamps with black removable covers and white wheel trims.
 The interior was finished in a grey fabric with two broad red strips over the front and rear seats, also new sporty three-spoke steering wheel.
 The introduction of the 1985 model year versions also marked the introduction of the "Swift" name in the European market, as earlier models had been sold simply as the SA310.